jprichardson/browser-storage/README.md

 browser-storage
 =============

 Normalizes `localStorage` usage between Browser and Node.js.
+May include `sessionStorage` support in the future.

 Why?